How to create a Vertical Environment for your tracking area

 Table of contents

-Environment configuration in AntilatencyService
+Creating an Environment in AntilatencyService

-To create a new Environment, click on the + sign in the window lower right corner and select the New Environment menu item.
-Then specify Environment name and select the Pillars type.
+To create a new Environment in AntilatencyService, click the + button in the window's lower right corner and select the New Environment menu item.
+Then specify the Environment's name and select the Pillars type.
+It is recommended to use the Antilatency preset to load the branded reference bar settings.

-If necessary, you can reject the manufacturer's suggested values and adjust the reference bar parameters by yourself:
+You can reject the manufacturer's suggested values and adjust the reference bar parameters by yourself:

 Placing the reference bars in the editor